TracyLeeRose/Aquiplicity2024/README.md

 This is a scaled down version of Aquiplicity I'm playing with in 2024 (no GUI)

+++ MSI is full system install that runs
+++ ZIP file will be a non install but larger due to no compression ++ Code available to play with

 The program is c++ for visual studios and uses OpenCV made by intel for graphics

 WHAT PROJECT DOES: